 - Learn to coach yourself, to give yourself pep talks as you write -- especially if you sense yourself losing contact with what you are trying to write about.

-- Whenever you get feedback, always ask readers to point out the bits that actually made them see, hear, or experience something.
+- Strive for the sensory.
+Whenever you get feedback, always ask readers to point out the bits that actually made them see, hear, or experience something.
 Strive for this in a few paragraphs in your next writing without a grade and then gradually build yourself up.

 - Omit clichés.
 Taste chooses words that have surprise, strength and precision.
 Also, writing that will endure tends to consist of words that are short and strong; words that sedate are three, four, and five syllables.